potassco/fastlane/docs/implementation/lns.md

     that were explicitly set to `None`.
 Before starting the search, all remaining `UNSET` parameters will be set to `None`.
     Additional default parameters can be set using the `preset` argument/option.
-    Use `mod_lns -h` to see all available presets and their parameter values.
+    Use `fastlane -h` to see all available presets and their parameter values.

-::: mod_lns.lns.LNS
+::: fastlane.lns.LNS

-::: mod_lns.lns_options.LNSOptions
+::: fastlane.lns_options.LNSOptions

 ## Helper classes

-::: mod_lns.Model
+::: fastlane.Model

-::: mod_lns.Timer
+::: fastlane.Timer